Introduction

 © Alice Mutasa

-Every year in June the tranquil fishing port of
+Every year in June the tranquil

-Gnaoua et Musiques du Monde d’Essaouira’.
-Previously
+‘Festival Gnaoua et Musiques du Monde d’Essaouira’.

-from Europe, (last year’s festival saw over 500,000 attendees)
+aficionados from Europe, (last year’s festival saw over

-and some of the finest musicians from Morocco and around the globe.
+500,000 attendees) and some of the finest musicians from Morocco

-Essaouira, (also known as Mogador / City of Wind) has long flourished
+Essaouira, (also known as Mogador / City of Wind)

-as a Mecca for artists and musicians, and its location on Morocco’s
+has long flourished as a Mecca for artists and musicians, and

-west coast has lent it a unique ethnic, spiritual and cultural
+its location on Morocco’s west coast has lent it a unique

-diversity.
-The Festival began 11 years ago, primarily as a celebration
+years ago, primarily as a celebration of the ‘Gnaoua’

-of the ‘Gnaoua’ musical heritage and tradition *.
+musical heritage and tradition *.

 Whilst Gnaoua (or Gnawa) is firmly rooted in Essaouira, its origins